vmimicrobiome/vmimicrobiome.github.io/index.md

-Importing and Demultiplexing
+Now let's get to work and try it on some example data!!!
 ------------------------------------------------------------------

-**Let's try it out with some example data!**
+**Importing and Demultiplexing**

 <p align="center">
   <img src="/images/giphy.gif" alt="animated" width="600" height ="300" />